 - Mental health in fantasy books

-- SEO for writers
+- My guide to notebooks for writers

 Writing a cover letter can be harder than writing a novel or a short story.
 And as writers seeking to get published, or to get representation from an agent, we have to write a lot of cover and query letters.